nickrusso42518/slt-py-example/README.md

 https://travis-ci.org/nickrusso42518/slt-py-example)

 # Safari Live Training - Python By Example
 Source code for the training course.
-Please contact me with any programs.
+Please contact me with any questions.
 Before beginning, be sure you know how to use `git` at a basic level on your computer (Windows, Mac OS, or Linux).

 > Contact information:\
 > Email:    njrusmc@gmail.com\